 Thanksgiving is my very favorite holiday, but one that requires organization.
-I have 5 quick tips to help your Thanksgiving go smoothly.
+Here are helpful Thanksgiving tips and delicious recipes.

 It’s all the planning and the prep that I thrive on.
 Starting early Wednesday morning, I wake up at stupid o’clock and begin my prep with a pumpkin latte and some jazz playing in the background.
-Then, I’m all in, all day, starting the prep, making the Bloody Mary’s, setting the table, and organizing each serving dish to its designated side, and even making some sides as well, planning to bake them off on Thanksgiving.
+Then, I’m all in, all day, starting the prep, making the Bloody Mary’s, and those dishes that are best prepared a day ahead anyway, like dressing, and the desserts. setting the table, and organizing each serving dish to its designated side, and even making some sides as well, planning to bake them off on Thanksgiving.

 Since I’ve attended a bastion of these Thanksgiving rodeos, I have the key ingredients to help your Thanksgiving go smoothly.